RokkuCode/OTRS-RedisCache/README.md

-# CacheRedis
+# OTRS RedisCache

-CacheRedis is a OTRS package, that adds a possibility to use Redis as a cache server.
+RedisCache is a OTRS package, that adds a possibility to use Redis as a cache server.

-For technical information please see [this page](doc/en/CacheRedis.md).
+For technical information please see [this page](doc/en/RedisCache.md).